achmadmahathirps/achmadmahathirps/README.md

   <img align="right" style="margin:0.5rem" src="https://github-readme-stats.vercel.app/api/top-langs/?username=achmadmahathirps&hide=HTML,CSS,CMake,c%2B%2B,c,swift,kotlin,objective-c" />
 </a> -->

 <b>I'm Mahathir.
 I pretty much have a passion for coding, especially when it involves entertainment-related projects.
-My specialty lies in creating multimedia applications and educational-themed games.
-And also some UI/UX development.</b>
+My specialty lies in creating multimedia applications, mainly educational-themed or for industrial purposes.</b>

 There are several technologies that I'm using for creating the applications, such as Unity (also with Vuforia Engine for AR development) and Flutter, usually for UI/UX development.
 So far I code mostly using C# and Dart, while also have some experiences in coding projects using Python (computer vision and machine learning), and a little of other things.
 Currently expanding my skills in VR development using Meta Quest 3.